pi3d/pi3d.github.com/html/_sources/FAQ.txt

       which takes the same arguments as Buffer.__init__() (see documentation) so is a little more technical to use.
 There is an example of this technique demos/IceGrow.py

+#.
+Sometime, when I move the mouse or the program is loading a file from
+    disk, everything slows down or freezes.

+      The Display has a frames_per_second argument and if you set this lower than the flat out rate it will give the processor some 'slack' to accomplish other jobs.
+However to perform things like file loading (for instance an image or Shape so that it can instantly appear later) in the background you need to use threading. demos/Slideshow_2d.py shows one way of doing this

 .. _ReadMe: http://pi3d.github.com/html/index.html